 ... and it's all for you

-This is the Psychology of Psychology of Longevity, Masters and Millionaires
+This is the Psychology of Path of Better Shortcuts, Masters and Millionaires

 Why would one man invest MILLIONS of highly-focused, unpaid minutes just for you?|

 Let's consider that, despite there being UNDER five hundred men and women owning or controlling about seventy percent of all the cash on earth, there are a thousand dead bodies per hour just from starvation.